 Datomic has a snazzy new documentation site.
 It also looks like as part of the licensing changes, Riak, Couchbase, and Infinispan are now considered legacy storage and are only available to be used under an enterprise license.
 Standard editions of Datomic only support SQL, DynamodDB, and Cassandra.
 This change hasn’t been mentioned on the Datomic mailing list or release notes, but probably will be soon.

-Datomic has also deprecated the REST API in favour of the new Client API.
+Datomic has deprecated the REST API in favour of the new Client API.

-There is a new customer feedback portal where you can suggest features.
+There is also a new customer feedback portal where you can suggest features.
+You can access this after logging in to my.datomic.com.

 If you are a Datomic Pro user then your maintenance is probably going to be higher, although in absolute terms it’s still not a lot compared to developer salaries.
 If you were on Datomic Pro Starter and want to stay current, then you are now looking at moving Datomic Free, or paying $5,000/year for Datomic Pro.
 If you were using Riak, Couchbase, or Infinispan then it seems like you’ll need to get Datomic Enterprise.